Are “Bath & Body Works” Candles Toxic?

 In this animal inhalation study, benzo[a]pyrene induced dose-related increases in the incidence of papillomas and squamous-cell carcinomas in both the upper respiratory tract (nose, larynx and trachea) and the upper digestive tract (pharynx, esophagus and forestomach).

-Additionally, paraffin wax candles are known to emit polycyclic aromatic hydrocarbons (PAHs), aromatic species, short-chain aldehydes, and particulate matter (source).
+Additionally, paraffin wax candles are known to emit such air pollutants as polycyclic aromatic hydrocarbons (PAHs), aromatic species, short-chain aldehydes, and particulate matter (source).

 Fragrance In Candles